Financial Aid, Scholarships, and Awards

 - Be a person of such integrity and stature that the faculty, staff, students, and alumni will take pride in and be inspired by his or her recognition.

-- Have successfully completed all of the course work at Texas Tech in either the second, third, or final year of the BSChE program, and, for students having completed either year two or three, be enrolled and on track to complete the degree in a timely fashion.
+- Have successfully completed all of the course work at Texas Tech in either the second or third year of the BSChE program, and be enrolled and on track to complete the degree in a timely fashion.